JohnBroberg/H1B_Hub/README_template.md

   "NAICS code 99 means the industry is unknown.
 Any petition that had a blank code was assigned as 99 as well."

-* Form I-129 PDF
+* Form I-129 PDF: Petition for a Nonimmigrant Worker <br/>
 https://www.uscis.gov/sites/default/files/document/forms/i-129.pdf

   Excerpts:

   "State indicated in the mailing address of the employer and is not necessarily the beneficiary(ies) work location"

-* Tableau Public: JBroberg
+* Sample data visualization on Tableau Public <br/>
 https://public.tableau.com/app/profile/john.broberg#!/